jwodder/rsrepo/README.md

 owner given in the URL differs from the `github-user` configuration value.

 ### Options

+- `--codecov-token <secret>` — Specify the value to use for the `CODECOV_TOKEN` secret.
+This option can be set via the `CODECOV_TOKEN` environment variable, and a default value can be set via the configuration file.

+  If no value is not set and `--no-codecov-token` is not given, a warning is emitted.

+- `--no-codecov-token` — Do not set the `CODECOV_TOKEN` secret

 - `-P`, `--private` — Make the new repository private